canonical/charmed-etcd-operator/docs/explanation/security/cryptography.md

 Charmed etcd can be used to deploy a secure etcd cluster that provides encryption-in-transit capabilities out of the box for:

-* Cluster internal communications
+* Cluster internal communications (node-to-node)
 * External clients connections

 To set up a secure connection Charmed etcd need to be integrated with TLS Certificate Provider charms, e.g. self-signed-certificates operator.
 Certificate Signing Requests (CSRs) are generated for every unit using the tls_certificates_interface library that uses the cryptography Python library to create X.509 compatible certificates.
-The CSR is signed by the TLS Certificate Provider, returned to the units, and stored in Juju secret.
-The relation also provides the CA certificate, which is loaded into Juju secret.
+The CSR is signed by the TLS Certificate Provider, returned to the units, and stored in a Juju secret.
+The relation also provides the CA certificate, which is then loaded from the Juju secret.

 Encryption at rest is currently not supported, although it can be provided by the substrate (cloud or on-premises).